viralj/PHP/b89/README.md

   $db = new mysqli ('DB_HOST_ADDRESS', 'DB_USER_NAME', 'DB_USER_PASS', 'DB_TABLE_NAME');
   and this code line is to explain what you will need to edit.

 Enjoy your own URL Shortner.
-And this is also build with features like bug report, ad service etc.
+And this is also built with features like bug report, ad service etc.

-BUILD WITH AD SERVICE
+BUILT WITH AD SERVICE
 =====================

 To show ads on redirect page, you will need add your advertisement codes on 'redirect.php'